Skyhawk Softball | Donley Canary - Head Coach

 2014 was a year of transition, capitalized by the loss of three seniors and a key returner injury led the Skyhawks to a 27-27-1 record and No. 6 seed in the OVC Tournament.
 Despite the overall record, Canary notched his 200th career OVC victory with a 6-5 decision at Austin Peay on May 3.
 Highlighting the year was the play of OVC Freshman of the Year Carly Gonzales.
 Along with the league’s top freshman honor, Gonzales was named to the All-OVC second team and an All-Newcomer after pacing the team with a .328 batting average, while hitting one home run, 17 RBIs and 11 stolen bases.

-Canary’s teams have also excelled in the classroom, earning the OVC Academic Award in 2005 and 2014 along with currently being the team that owns the highest grade point average over the last five years according to the National Fast pitch Coaches Association.
+Off the field, Canary’s teams have also excelled in the classroom, earning the OVC Academic Award in 2005 along with in consecutive years of 2014 and 2015.
+The Skyhawks even held the honor of possessing the highest grade point average over a five-year period according to the National Fastpitch Coaches Association.

 Canary is a former Academic All-American baseball player from 1973-77 and graduate of Tennessee Tech University.
 He was inducted into the Tennessee Tech Sports Hall of Fame in 1997 in recognition of his outstanding playing career.

 He earned his master’s degree from the University of Tennessee in 1980.
-Canary and his wife, Jenny (also a Tennessee Tech graduate), have one son, David who is currently an assistant coach at Johnson County Community College in Overland Park, Kansas.
-Jenny currently works in Skyhawk Athletics as the department’s ticket manager.
+Canary and his wife, Jenny (also a Tennessee Tech graduate), have one son, David who is currently an assistant coach at Johnson County Community College in Overland Park, Kansas and assistant scout for the 2015 World Series champion Kansas City Royals.